OfficeDev/office-ui-fabric-core/ghdocs/BUILDING.md

 ###gulp watch:samples

-Use this task to test samples that you're working on.
+Use this task to test the samples that come with Fabric including the video portal and a simple form.
 This task watches the samples within `/src/samples/`, builds them, and moves them to `/dist/samples/`.

 ###gulp watch:fabric